 - Ensure that any pending software updates have been installed, so those do not interrupt your test.
 Also, verify that the date and time on your computer are set appropriately.

 - To start a quiz that requires the LockDown Browser, launch the application "LockDown Browser."

-- Login to your Canvas course using your student ID and SMU PW.
+- Log in to your Canvas course using your SMU ID and password.

 - Navigate to the quiz in Canvas and click Take a Quiz.

-- Once a quiz has been started with LockDown Browser, you cannot exit until the Submit Quiz button is clicked.
+- Once a quiz has begun with the LockDown Browser, you cannot exit until the Submit Quiz button is clicked.

 For online support for LockDown Browser, visit the LockDown Browser Student Support Center.
 If you experience any problems during the course of an active Canvas + LockDown Browser quiz test, please notify your instructor or test proctor immediately.

 Students can access built-in troubleshooting and live chat from within Respondus Monitor if they encounter a technical problem.
 More resources for students, including how to access Live Chat, are available on Respondus Student Resources page.

 Getting Started with LockDown Browser for Faculty

 Canvas and its student LockDown browsing testing software, LockDown Browser, pair up to offer a secure online testing environment.
 Online quizzes are created using Canvas' internal Quizzes tool digitally utilizing student Windows and Apple computers or Apple iPads.